aditya23b/TokyoRealEstatePricePrediction/README.md

 containing real state prices data for tokyo.After execution of this notebook, 'save_cleaned.csv' file is generated.

-3.Next execute 'Real estate prices prediction.ipynb' which will generated the pickle model for prediction of real estate prices in tokyo.
+3.Next execute 'Real estate prices prediction.ipynb' which will generate the pickle model for prediction of real estate prices in tokyo.

 ※Note:4 algorithms (Random Forests, SVR,K Nearest Neighbors and DecisionTrees)are compared